 Q4.
 What is the average database administrator salary in the US?

 The database administrator's salary depends on various factors, such as location, company, experience, skills, and background.
 The average database administrator salary in the US is $90,681/ year (source: indeed.com).
 Companies such as Apple, EY, Oracle, TCS, Spectrum, and others provide the finest salaries to their database administrators.
 The average salaries in these companies range between $150,000 to $95,000.
-Moreover, cities like Dallas, New York, Phoenix, Chicago, and others, offer top salaries to the DBAs.
+Moreover, cities like Dallas, New York, Phoenix, Chicago, and others offer top salaries to DBAs.

 Q5.
 How to become a database administrator?

-You must have a bachelor's degree in information technology or computer science to become a database administrator at entry-level positions.
+You must have a bachelor's degree in information technology or computer science to become a database administrator in at entry-level position.
 If you have a master's degree, you will be prioritized in complex or experienced job positions.
 However, having a profound knowledge of databases, how they work, and how to resolve the problems will help you become an efficient database administrator.